What is Bankruptcy?

 Bring required documents.

-To help us before your consultation, we ask that you prepare the required documents for filing before your appointment.
+To help us prepare for your consultation, we ask that you prepare the required documents for filing before your appointment.
 To prepare your case, we’ll need accurate and complete information.
 Compiling paperwork can be daunting, to help you stay organized, the bankruptcy worksheet we provide contains all the information we’ll need from you.
 Here are some of the pertinent documents we require.

 - Drivers License